 Instructions for the Oiva inspection and alleviations for small-scale operators

-Instructions for the Oiva inspection (version 14.1) offer some alleviations to small-scale manufacturing operators in ensuring the safety of packing materials and other contact materials for food.
+Instructions for the Oiva inspection (Guideline 14.1) offer some alleviations to small-scale manufacturing operators in ensuring the safety of packing materials and other contact materials for food.
 If materials are acquired from a wholesaler, the products must only include the wine glass and fork symbol, or the product name must reveal the intended use.
 With very fatty and/or hot foods, it is advisable to contact the wholesaler by email to ensure the packing material’s suitability for the intended use, even if it has the wine glass and fork symbol.

 Food Contact materials for food must also be traceable one step forward and one step back in the food establishment.
 The easier it is to connect a packing material batch to a food product batch, the easier it is to specify which food products must be withdrawn in a potential withdrawal situation due to contact materials.
 An operator should at the very least be aware of when the packing material batch has been put to use, what products have been packed with it during the period and where they have been delivered.